fastapi/fastapi/typing_doc.md

 ### Additional Scenarios

-The main scenarios that this proposal intends to cover are described above, and for implementors to be conformant to this specification, they only need to support those scenarios described above.
+The main scenarios that this proposal intends to cover are described above, and for implementers to be conformant to this specification, they only need to support those scenarios described above.

-Here are some additional edge case scenarios with their respective considerations, but implementors are not required to support them.
+Here are some additional edge case scenarios with their respective considerations, but implementers are not required to support them.

 #### Type Alias